Instructor KruMuay Dr. Jolie Bookspan

 Healthy Martial Arts

 The Ab Revolution™ No More Crunches!
 No More Back Pain!
-New, revised third edition.
+New, completely revised 4th Print edition and 4th edition in eBook.

-No forward bendingthat stresses disc.
-Combination of sports medicine and fun exercise to straighten posture and get a healthier stronger workout than with conventional forward bending exercises.
-Change your understanding of what abdominal muscles do (and don't do) during daily life, and what they have to do with your back.
+No forward bending that stresses disc.
+Combination of sports medicine and fun exercise to straighten posture and get a healthier stronger workout than with conventional forward bending abdominal exercises.
+Change your understanding of what abdominal muscles do (and don't do) during daily activity and what they have to do with your back.
 Used by military, law enforcement, and the nation's top spine doctors.